LinqLover/symbolic-execution-survey/report/report.md

 ## Adoption of Symbolic Execution Tools

-As an example, we evaluate the adoption of symbolic execution tools in the open source community by considering a selected sample of repositories on GitHub that use symbolic execution concepts, are actively maintained, and have an above-average popularity (at least 200 stars).
+As an example, we evaluate the adoption of symbolic execution tools in the open-source community by considering a selected sample of repositories on GitHub that use symbolic execution concepts, are actively maintained, and have above-average popularity (at least 200 stars).
 The largest group of symbolic execution tools matching these criteria are frameworks and libraries that enable programmers to perform a dynamic analysis of their systems at a low or medium level of abstraction.
 For example, many tools offer APIs for symbolic execution of particular instructions or methods and for inspection of the resulting execution tree [@shoshitaishvili2016sok; @desclaux2012miasm; @saudel2015triton].
 A large number of tools provide means for semi-automated vulnerability detection and exploit generation [@mythril; @onefuzz].
 Most tools operate on binaries\ [@desclaux2012miasm; @saudel2015triton; @onefuzz; @poeplau2020symbolic; @alive2; @chipounov2011s2e]; however, some solutions target JavaScript applications [@jalangi2] or smart contracts running in the Ethereum VM [@mossberg2019manticore; @mythril].
-Some tools also use symbolic execution to detect suspicious behavioral patterns such as null pointer propagation or object layouts and accesses that prevent particular JIT optimizations [@jalangi2], to verify automated optimizations [@alive2], or to help programmers explore disassemblied code [@ponce].
+Some tools also use symbolic execution to detect suspicious behavioral patterns such as null pointer propagation or object layouts and accesses that prevent particular JIT optimizations [@jalangi2], to verify automated optimizations [@alive2], or to help programmers explore disassembled code\ [@ponce].

-To our knowledge, there are few widely adopted symbolic execution tools that assist programmers with writing tests [@crosshair; @goodman2018deepstate].
+To our knowledge, few widely adopted symbolic execution tools assist programmers with writing tests\ [@crosshair; @goodman2018deepstate].
 An exception is [IntelliTest]{.smallcaps} which has been integrated into Microsoft Visual Studio since 2015 and is thus available to a potentially large number of users [@intellitest].^[
   [IntelliTest]{.smallcaps} is available in the Enterprise edition of Microsoft Visual Studio.
-  More than 150,000 organizations have subscribed to any commercial edition Visual Studio [@enlyft], and Microsoft provides free access to Visual Studio Enterprise for students through the *Azure Education Hub* program [@educationhub].
+  More than 150,000 organizations have subscribed to any commercial edition of Visual Studio [@enlyft], and Microsoft provides free access to Visual Studio Enterprise for students through the *Azure Education Hub* program [@educationhub].
   However, the actual number of users working with C# and the .NET Framework is unknown.
 ]

 ## Impact on Vulnerability Analysis

 Over the past two decades, symbolic execution tools have had a particular impact on vulnerability detection (see \cref{program-analysis}).
-Microsoft used its in-house concolic execution engine [SAGE]{.smallcaps} to find more than 30% of all bugs in Windows 7 that were fixed before the release, has later established the tool as a standard part of its internal testing pipelines, and is continuously running it on more than 200 machines 24/7 to reduce the number of exploits in several products [@godefroid2012sage; @bounimova2013billions].
+Microsoft used its in-house concolic execution engine [SAGE]{.smallcaps} to find more than 30% of all bugs in Windows 7 that they fixed before the release, has later established the tool as a standard part of its internal testing pipelines, and is continuously running it on more than 200 machines 24/7 to reduce the number of exploits in several products [@godefroid2012sage; @bounimova2013billions].

 In research, the popular open-source library GNU Core Utils (which includes tools such as `cat`, `tee`, and `wc`) has been established as a benchmark for evaluating the performance of symbolic execution engines.
-Originally, the entire library consists of 89 binaries with 72 kLOC (thousands lines of code) and the test suite had a coverage of 67.6% LCOV (percent of lines covered) [@cadar2008klee].
+Originally, the entire library consisted of 89 binaries with 72 kLOC (thousands of lines of code), and the test suite had a coverage of 67.6% LCOV (percent of lines covered) [@cadar2008klee].
 In 2008, [KLEE]{.smallcaps} found 56 previously unknown bugs and crashes in the library within 1 hour per binary and generated crash tests that increased the total code coverage to 84.5% (see \cref{fig:klee-exploits}) [@cadar2008klee].
-Later, other tools detected further bugs in the library while reducing the operational costs [@marinescu2012make; @kuznetsov2012efficient].
+Later, other tools detected further bugs in the library while reducing operational costs [@marinescu2012make; @kuznetsov2012efficient].
 In 2012, [Mayhem]{.smallcaps} achieved a coverage of 97.6% LCOV in a subset of the library within 1 hour per binary [@cha2012unleashing].

 Researchers have also demonstrated the potential of vulnerability detection in other software systems: